-Your production throughput matters so device programming must be fast to deliver the beat rate necessary to achieve production line goals.
+Your production throughput matters, so device programming must be fast to deliver the beat rate necessary to achieve production line goals.
 JTAG has been a great solution for in-system programming of small program images, but in today’s world of multiple core SoCs, the embedded programs just keep getting bigger and bigger and JTAG alone just can’t keep up.
 You don’t want to go back to off-board programming with its inherent device management challenges.
-ScanWorks Fast Flash programming is the answer by achieving in-system programming at device speeds.
+ScanWorks Fast Flash programming provides the answer by achieving in-system programming at device speeds.
 Thus, no matter how big the embedded program gets, you will also be programming at maximum velocity.

 When Performance matters ...
 ScanWorks Fast Flash technology delivers!

 Doing off-board programming today?
 Device inventory management getting harder?